boisgera/MEDIANE/README.md

 ### Notebookify Everything!

-Many types of documents can ...
+Many types of documents can benefit from a "translation" into a notebook.
+For example, consider:

   - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday".